squall09s/HexaSphereGrid/README.md

 This updated sample shows:
 - how to load JSON node data,
 - how to assign progress dynamically,
-- how to place custom image overlays anchored to nodes.
+- how to place custom image overlays anchored to nodes,
+- how to visualize current viewport on a built-in minimap.

 ---